northeastern-rc/rc-public-documentation/docs/source/software/systemwide/mpi.md

 ### MPI libraries on Explorer

-There are many versions of OpenMPI, MVAPICH, and MPICH that are available on the HPC as modules compiled with different compilers and additional libraries and features.
-To see them, use the `module avail openmpi`, `module avail mpich`, and `module avail mvapich` respectively.
+Curently, OpenMPI 4.1.6 is available on the HPC cluster as a module, which can be loaded using the `module load OpenMPI/4.1.6`.
+If there is a need for other MPI modules, please submit a [software request](https://bit.ly/NURC-Software)

-Use the `module show` command to view information about the compilers you need to use with these libraries and if they support InfiniBand (IB) or not.
-For example, `module show openmpi/4.1.0-zen2-gcc10.1`.
+Use the `module show OpenMPI/4.1.6` command to identify the information about how the module was installed.

 ::::{dropdown} Output for `module show openmpi/4.1.0-zen2-gcc10.1`
 :::{code} bash